xuyiqing/panelView/README.md

 # panelView

-## Visualizing Panel Data with (Dichotomous) Treatments
+## Visualizing Panel Data
 ---

-**Description:** panelView visualizes panel data with (dichotomous) treatments. panelView has two main functionalities: (1) it visualizes the treatment and missing-value statuses of each observation in a panel/time-series-cross-sectional (TSCS) dataset; and (2) it plots the outcome variable (either continuous or discrete) in a time-series fashion.
+**Description:** panelView visualizes panel data. panelView has two main functionalities: (1) it visualizes the treatment and missing-value statuses of each observation in a panel/time-series-cross-sectional (TSCS) dataset; and (2) it plots the outcome variable (either continuous or discrete) in a time-series fashion.

-We believe it's always a good idea to check out the raw data before conducting any statistical analysis!
+It is always a good idea to check out the raw data before conducting statistical analyses.

 **Authors:** Licheng Liu [<liulch.16@sem.tsinghua.edu.cn>]; Yiqing Xu [<yiqingxu@ucsd.edu>]